vimc/montagu-config/backup.md

 Expect this to take about 2 hours.

 ##### Make a restore volume of Montagu DB
-On annex2 from within `montagu-config` dump the database into the backup volume
+On annex2 from within `montagu-config` dump the database into the restore volume

 ```
 ./scripts/annex-dump-montagu-db